 - Strengthen the evidence base to improve fistula care and scale up application of standard monitoring and evaluation and indicators for prevention and treatment.

-FC+ is funded by USAID for a period of five years through December 2018.
 EngenderHealth is the prime recipient and managing partner.
-Partners include the Population Council, Dimagi, Direct Relief, Fistula Foundation, Maternal Health Task Force and Terrewode.
-Activities will begin in Bangladesh, Democratic Republic of Congo, Niger, Nigeria, and Uganda.
+Partners include the Population Council, Dimagi, Direct Relief, Fistula Foundation, Maternal Health Task Force, and Terrewode.
+Activities have been or are currently conducted in Bangladesh, Democratic Republic of Congo, Mozambique, Niger, Nigeria, and Uganda.

 Between 1 and 2 million women are currently in need of fistula repair.
 Fistula is a problem that can be prevented with family planning and access to timely and skilled maternity care.
-Our vision is that girls born in the next five years will no longer need to be concerned about obstetric fistula by the time they begin to start their own families in twenty or more years.
+Our vision is that the next generation of girls will no longer need to be concerned about obstetric fistula by the time they begin to start their own families.